Matty-El/urban-attiva/README.md

     STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'

-7. Add, commit and push the changes which will trigger an automatic deployment to Heroku and you should see that the static files have been collected.
+7. Add, commit, and push the changes which will trigger an automatic deployment to Heroku and you should see that the static files have been collected.
 Go to your AWS account and find the S3 bucket and there will be a static folder containing the static files.
 8. In your settings.py file add the following above your Bucket config settings.

     #  Cache control